Counterfactual Concept Bottleneck Models: Discussion Conclusion

 \section{Discussion \& Conclusion}

 \textbf{Limitations.} CF-CBMs combine features from CBMs and generative models, carrying forward their strengths and limitations.
 From generative models, CF-CBMs inherit the ability to efficiently approximate the data distribution.
-However, this approximation does not guarantee counterfactuals' optimality when compared to exact methods~\citep{wachter2017counterfactual}.
-Besides, CF-CBMs require concept annotations to ground explanations, as standard CBMs.
+However, this approximation does not guarantee counterfactuals' optimality when compared to exact methods~\citep{wachter2017counterfactual}. \reviewed{Besides, CF-CBMs require concept annotators (humans or machines \citep{oikarinen2023labelfree})} to ground explanations, as standard CBMs.
 Reasoning shortcuts~\citep{marconato2023neuro}, concept impurities~\citep{zarlenga2023towards}, and information bottlenecks~\citep{EspinosaZarlenga2022cem} are also typical limitations of CBM architectures, especially when the concept bottleneck is not complete~\citep{NEURIPS2020_ecb287ff}.
-However, recent works show how CBMs (and the same argument holds for CF-CBMs) could be extended using language models to automatically extract concepts annotations~\citep{oikarinen2023labelfree}.